EmxCaesar/Namemo2/README.md

-# Namemo
+# Namemo2

-NaMemo provides teachers with a panoramic view of the classroom, enabling them to click on face boxes to access students’ information.
+NaMemo2 provides teachers with a panoramic view of the classroom, enabling them to click on face boxes to access students’ information.
 This system aims to support teacher-student interaction by facilitating teachers in recognizing students by name.

 This repository contains the source code and data used for the paper: